JackGamesAR/portfolio/index.md

 I currently have 380+ subscribers, 55,000+ views accross the whole channel, 1,300 watch hours from viewers, and 300,000+ impressions (people who saw something to do with my channel, even if they didn't watch or click)

+## Summary:

+If you've read this portfolio, thank you!
+I hope that you can see and understand some of my key areas in online commmunities, moderation, and development - this hopefully shows that I am a suitable candidate for applying to servers, etc...
+If you want to reach out to me about this portfolio or something else, then you can join my Discord server [here](https://discord.gg/2thPqQWJsR), find the 🎟make-a-ticket🎟 channel, and open a ticket!

+Have a good day!